aaronksolomon/Cam-Forces/README.md

 Let's start this discussion here in discord because we have another important step designing the experiment after we set the baseline of what we hypothesize.
 "

+So far:

-So far: A Jupyter Lab file "Cam Forces.ipynb" that computes a baseline expected force for a basic SLCD
+One Jupyter Lab file **camming Forces.ipynb** that computes a baseline expected force for a basic SLCD.
+Also it's associated HTML version and PDF version too.

+Created a refrences file to hold link and other materials that folks have already shared.